KaedeTai/Februus/README.md

 Februus
 =======

 A purified framework for web &amp; mobile development, which allow us to "febricate" software products quickly but also have good quality.
-Named after the Roman God of Purification Februus.
+Named after Februus, the Roman God of Purification.

 The project eventually will support as many languages as possible.
 The first Language supported is PHP, which is called "phebruus".